This will be the 12th Annual World Conference of the Professional Speechwriters Association.

 No refunds on cancellations less than 30 days before the event.
 Within 30 days, your payment will be credited toward a future Professional Speechwriters Association event.

-Both IN-PERSON REGISTRATION and VIRTUAL PARTICIPATION rates are shown below.
+IN-PERSON and VIRTUAL PARTICIPATION rates are shown below.

 Members of the Professional Speechwriters Association receive a 25% discount on all registration products (discount is automatically applied to the cart when current members are logged in.)